 The all-inclusive destination wedding packages available in the Bahamas feature experienced on-site planners to help you execute the various aspects of your wedding.
 Here are some more money saving tips to make the most of your Bahamas trip.

-- Pick a resort that has something for everyone: Research about the different resorts in the Bahamas and settle on the one that offers a wide range of rooms and prices that will serve your guests well.
+- Pick a resort that has something for everyone: Research the different, affordable wedding resorts in the Bahamas and settle on the one that offers a wide range of rooms and prices that will serve your guests well.
 Most people who wed in the Bahamas will want to choose Paradise Island or the Grand Bahama as their preferred wedding location, but it doesn’t mean that they are the only good location in the Caribbean.
 There are lots of other resorts and islands, such as Andros, Exuma, and The Out Islands, that still offer a picture-perfect ceremony at affordable rates.

 - Wed during the off-peak season: The best discounts for brides and grooms are always offered during the off-peak season – so don’t overlook this advantage when planning your wedding.
 Plan your wedding in the Bahamas in April or early May to enjoy exclusive discounts on venues, services, and group activities.
 Some of our partner resorts also tend to offer great discounts around this time of the year.